-It is a legal requirement to carry original identity documents at all times and original vehicle documents, registration and car ownership papers when driving.
-Police or other law enforcement agencies can request to see identification at any time.
+You are legally required to carry original vehicle documents, registration and car ownership papers when driving.
+Police or other law enforcement agencies can request to see them at any time.

 Public transportation is limited.
 Road hazards include poor driving habits, the lack of road and traffic signs, poorly maintained vehicles and roads, pedestrians and stray livestock.
-Avoid all travel between towns and cities after dark because of the risk of robbery and high incidence of motor vehicle accidents.
-For further advice on road safety, see our
+According to the World Health Organization (WHO), you're five times more likely to be killed in a motor vehicle accident in Guinea than in Australia.
+Avoid travel between towns and cities after dark because of the risk of robbery and high incidence of motor vehicle accidents.
+More information:

-Army or other roadblocks may be encountered in Conakry and across the country at any time, and particularly at night.
+Army or other roadblocks may be set up in Conakry and across the country at any time, particularly at night.

 Be familiar with hotel evacuation procedures.
 Stay in contact with friends and family to keep them informed of your welfare and whereabouts.